David L. Joyce

 David joined GE Aviation in 1980 and became immersed for 15 years in advanced design and product development, contributing to 15 aircraft models.
 From 1995 to 2000, he expanded into Six Sigma quality leadership roles and headed the around-the-clock Customer & Product Support organization, supporting the global fleet of more than 500 customers.

-David serves as chairman of the Aerospace Industries Association in Washington, DC, board chairman of the Smithsonian National Air and Space Museum, and director on the Congressional Medal of Honor Foundation board.
-At home, he serves on several civic, educational and community boards.
+David serves as board chairman of the Aerospace Industries Association in Washington, DC, and of the Smithsonian National Air and Space Museum, and director on the Congressional Medal of Honor Foundation board.
 David was named to the National Academy of Engineering in 2014.
+At home, he serves on the Cincinnati Business Committee, on the boards of United Way of Greater Cincinnati, Xavier University, and the Tri-State Warbird Museum, and on the advisory board for the University of Cincinnati College of Engineering.

 David earned bachelor's and master's degrees in mechanical engineering from Michigan State University and an MBA from Xavier University.